CIROH-Snow/snow_sensing/code/mayfly_datalogger/README.md

 ### Uploading the Final Mayfly Sketch for Logging Data

-Once your station is constructed and you have completed the above steps, you are ready to upload the sketch found in this folder titled "satellite_station."
-It is titled that way because this sketch's programming allows for it to be setup in a network of sites that "orbit" a central or host station that aggregates all the satellite snow sites' data.
-In our application, we then use the host station to communicates data from all sites to a CR800 datalogger from Campbell Scientific.
-If you are just doing a stand-alone site that will not be using this feature, you can still use this sketch, just follow comments in the code to properly disable radio communications.

-The code is well-commented, and will walk you through what everything means and where you may need to make adjustments.
+Once your station is constructed and you have completed the above steps, you are ready to make adjustments to the Arduino sketch you would like to use.
+Follow the instructions for each sketch before uploading.